Submit request or call to make an appointment.

 The American Pregnancy Association says roughly 3 to 4 out of 5 women can successfully give birth vaginally after a C-section.
 A Norton Healthcare doctor can work with you to achieve your goal.

-You can labor in warm water to lower stress and help with pain management at Norton Women’s & Children’s Hospital.
+You can labor in warm water to lower stress and help with pain management at Norton Hospital and Norton Women’s & Children’s Hospital.

 The most popular form of pain relief during labor is anesthesia commonly referred to as an epidural.
 It is administered with a needle into the epidural space of the spinal cord.
 Medication blocks the nerves from feeling pain, allowing most patients to deliver with minimal discomfort and limited side effects.